webdetails/cfr/README.md

 	/remove?path=/folder/subfolder --> removes folder with name "subfolder"

-- **/listFilesJSON** --> returns a [Json](http://www.json.org/) object with all files and folder.
-For root folder if no parameter specified
+- **/listFilesJSON** --> returns a [Json](http://www.json.org/) object with all the files and folder.
+Gets the root folder if no parameter is specified

 	**Query Parameters:**

-	dir --> (optional) specifies wich folder we want to list content
+	dir --> (optional) specifies which folder we want to list content from

 	**Examples:**

-	/listFilesJSON --> returns a [Json](http://www.json.org/) object with all files and folders in root dir
+	/listFilesJSON --> returns a [Json](http://www.json.org/) object with all files and folders in the root dir

-	/listFilesJSON?dir=/folder/subfolder --> returns a [Json](http://www.json.org/) object with all files elements inside the specified folder
+	/listFilesJSON?dir=/folder/subfolder --> returns a [Json](http://www.json.org/) object with all the file elements inside the specified folder

 - **/createFolder** --> creates a folder